pnp/cli-microsoft365/docs/manual/docs/cmd/spo/spo-get.md

 ## Remarks

-Office 365 CLI automatically discovers the URL of the root SharePoint site collection/SharePoint tenant admin site (whichever is needed to run the particular command).
+CLI for Microsoft 365 automatically discovers the URL of the root SharePoint site collection/SharePoint tenant admin site (whichever is needed to run the particular command).
 Using this command you can see which URLs the CLI has discovered.

 ## Examples